Introduction

 4. Fungal Foothold

-• Presence of Fungus and Rot: The appearance of mushrooms or fungi, especially at the base of the tree, is a sign of decay.
+- Presence of Fungus and Rot: The emergence of mushrooms or fungi, particularly at the tree’s base, signals decay.

-• Inspect the base of the tree and the trunk for fungal growth.
+- Inspect the base of the tree and the trunk for any fungal growth.

 5. The Core’s Condition